Candy: Choking deaths

-Hard, round candies are a leading cause of choking deaths in children.
-Some types of candy, such as Lychee Mini Fruity Gels, have been associated with so many choking deaths that their import or manufacture is banned by some countries.
+Hard and round candies are a cause of choking deaths in children.
+Some types of candy, such as Lychee Mini Fruity Gels, have been associated with so many choking deaths that their import or manufacture is banned by select countries.

 Non-nutritive toy products such as chocolate eggs containing packaging with a toy inside are banned from sale in the US.
 If the material attached to confectionery has a function and will not cause any injury to the consumer, it is allowed to be marketed.
 In the EU, however, the Toy Safety Directive 2009/48/EC specifies that toys contained in food only need separate packaging that cannot be swallowed.